Oppkey/sc2-guide/docs/problems.md

 to extract the metadata in the image on your mobile phone.
 Do not use camera._getMetadata to pull the information if you suspect it is not providing you with the correct values.

+## previewFormat width and height not working

+__Problem Description__: with getOptions, the `previewFormat` does not show correct values.  `width` and `height` return 0.

+__Workaround__: There is no known workaround to set the width and height, but getLivePreview does appear to work.